We are delighted to invite you to share in our joy as we unite in marriage.

 • Met Opera App:

 Download the Met Opera app.
 You automatically get 20% off your first full-price ticket order (up to 6 tickets).
-The app is also where to enter for $25 rush-ticket lottery (up to 2 tickets); winners notified ~10:00am the day before.
+The app is also where to enter the $25 rush-ticket lottery (up to 2 tickets); winners notified ~10:00am the day before.
 Even if you don't win, you're usually given some other sort of discount for that performance just for trying.

 • Box Office Rush Tickets: